boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 Prefixes of Network Address and Protocol Translation from IPv6 clients to IPv4 servers (NAT64) {{?RFC8781}}:
 : This option is useful to enable local DNSSEC validation, support networks with no DNS64, support IPv4 address literals on an IPv6-only host, etc.
-: NAT is cited as an example of useful path properties  (see "Service Function" bullet in {{Section 4 of ?RFC9473}}).
+: NAT is cited as an example of path properties (see "Service Function" bullet in {{Section 4 of ?RFC9473}}).

 Encrypted DNS option {{?RFC9463}}:
 : This option is used to discover encrypted DNS resolvers of a local network.